pingcap/docs/sql-statements/sql-statement-import-into.md

 > - If the KV range overlap in a source data file is low, enabling Global Sort might decrease import performance.
 This is because when Global Sort is enabled, TiDB needs to wait for the completion of local sorting in all sub-jobs before proceeding with the Global Sort operations and subsequent import.
 > - After an import job using Global Sort completes, the files stored in the cloud storage for Global Sort are cleaned up asynchronously in a background thread.

-## Output
+## `IMPORT INTO ...
+FROM FILE` output

-When `IMPORT INTO` completes the import or when the `DETACHED` mode is enabled, `IMPORT INTO` will return the current job information in the output, as shown in the following examples.
+When `IMPORT INTO ...
+FROM FILE` completes the import or when the `DETACHED` mode is enabled, `IMPORT INTO` will return the current job information in the output, as shown in the following examples.
 For the description of each field, see [`SHOW IMPORT JOB(s)`](/sql-statements/sql-statement-show-import-job.md).

 When `IMPORT INTO` completes the import, the example output is as follows: